G. W. Carver High School (New Orleans): Carver Collegiate Academy and Carver Preparatory Academy

 In 2012, the Recovery School District opted to phase out Carver as a direct-run school and brought in charter school operator Collegiate Academies.
 Collegiate Academies then opened two charter high schools, George Washington Carver Collegiate Academy (CCA) and George Washington Carver Preparatory Academy (CPA).
 The schools also moved to Eastern New Orleans before moving back to the original Carver Senior High campus.

 G. W. Carver High School

 In 2014, ground was broken on a new building for G. W. Carver Collegiate Academy and G. W. Carver Preparatory Academy on the original Carver Senior High campus.
 In 2016, the new building was completed and for the opening of the new building, Collegiate Academies merged the two charter academies to become G. W. Carver High School still under the management of the charter school operator.

 After hurricane Katrina, the legislature allocated $1.5 million to build a new athletic field for Carver.
 In 2019, although $1,000,000 had been spent the field had not been built.

 Athletics

 G. W. Carver athletics competes in the LHSAA.
 The school offers basketball, football, track and field and volleyball.

-Carver has an on-campus football stadium featuring bleachers and lighting.
+Carver does not have an on-campus football stadium featuring bleachers and lighting.